TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 When this package is installed, Windows bypasses the registry ftype entirely and invokes the MSIX application declared in the manifest — the pymanager launcher (`py.exe`).
 This launcher:

-- **Reads shebang lines** → the shebang approach works correctly with MSIX.
+- **Honors UserChoice** → if UserChoice is set to `pyexewrap.PyFile`, the launcher invokes pyexewrap for all `.py` files (the recommended approach).
-- **Honors UserChoice** → if UserChoice is set to `pyexewrap.PyFile`, the launcher invokes pyexewrap for files without a shebang line.
+- **Reads shebang lines** → invokes the command specified in the shebang, but without guaranteed PYTHONPATH propagation (unreliable for `python -m pyexewrap`).

 ### What is bypassed by MSIX